A Calm Float Through the North Woods

 If you keep your eyes open, you may spot an ancient dinosaur fish: the sturgeon.
 They can be up to five feet in length and will often hang out under overhanging banks.
 (Note: It is easiest to spot fish if you wear sun glasses).
 You might see painted turtles and map turtles nesting in the sandy banks.

-River Level Considerations: This stretch of the Lower Namekagon is generally floatable throughout the season.
+This stretch of the Lower Namekagon is generally floatable throughout the season.
 In particularly low rainfall there may be occasional instances of scraping bottom, but they should be infrequent.
-Go to the current conditions page for more.
+Go to the river conditions page for more.

 Return to Ranger Recommended Paddles